by-jp/www.byjp.me/content/photos/instagram/2jizbqhh3hq7gce3ip4qyinus4/index.md

 - imported
 - from-instagram
 ---
-The bar we went to last night felt gloriously American, and the band—musicians rotating through anyone who brought an instrument along—was fantastic\!
+The bar we went to last night felt gloriously American, and the band—musicians rotating through anyone who brought an instrument along—was fantastic!